WoW-CMS/BlizzCMS/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Pull Request Process

+1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. Increase the version numbers in blizzcms config and the VERSION.md file to the new version that this pull request would represent, for the latter you can use the tool we have [bumpversion.sh].
+   The version control scheme we use is SemVer.
+4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our